UlordChain/UlordChain/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 10000 UC to New Addresses
+### Send 10000 UT to New Addresses

 Just like setting up a standard MN.
-Send exactly 10000 UC to each new address created above.
+Send exactly 10000 UT to each new address created above.

 ### Create New Masternode Private Keys